 I was lucky to get so many of mine from my mother-in-law.
 She had large flower gardens with lots of extras to thin out.
 She would even pot up her extra flowering plants and sell them at garage sales.
 Often, they were the first things to sell out.

 This spring, the maple seedlings, like the raspberries, have really flourished.
-While I love the maple syrup, I don’t need more trees to tap, so I have been weeding to get rid of the maple seedlings.
-I’m so happy; I finally made a free garden kneeler to use that I like!
+While I love the maple syrup, I don’t need more trees to tap, so I have been weeding.
+My knees get so sore weeding, but I’m so happy; I finally made a frugal garden kneeler to use that I like!

 To make a handle on the kneeler, I cut the pantleg off at the knee, but kept the side seams intact to the waist and zipper.
 Then I tied the long seams together for the handle.

-Please let us know if you have any frugal gardening ideas, like potatoes in tomato cages, or if you make the free kneeler.
+Please let us know if you have any frugal gardening ideas, like potatoes in tomato cages, or the frugal kneeler.
 Maybe you also have decided to be frugal by only transplanting flowers, or maybe you share flowers with friends and neighbors.
-There are so many frugal ideas, challenge yourself to try one and let us know how it works for you.
-I hope you can find a new habit that helps you save money!
+There are so many frugal ideas, challenge yourself to try one.
+Hopefully, you can find a new,frugal gardening habit!

 Happy Camping (or frugal gardening!)

-Update: I’m so glad I left the ‘weeds’ they were poppies again!
+Update: I’m so glad I left the ‘weeds’ -they were more poppies!
 I need to learn what the little ones look like!